TejasweeSulekh/Fraud-Detection-System/fraud_detection_v1/README.md

 - [✔️] Apply basic styling with `styles.css`

 ### Phase 5: Testing & Polishing (Days 17-21)
-- [] Write unit tests for the rule-based logic using `pytest`
+- [✔️] Write unit tests for the rule-based logic using `pytest`
-- [] Write basic integration tests for the API endpoints
+- [✔️] Write basic integration tests for the API endpoints
-- [] Add comments to the code for clarity
+- [✔️] Add comments to the code for clarity
-- [] Finalize and update this README with complete setup and usage instructions
+- [Will do this now] Finalize and update this README with complete setup and usage instructions